AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 After revewing the evaluation data, I believe that looking at the Model Score Trend Line was is the best evaluation metric to use to verify how well a model is training because a Model's Net Reward and Win Percentage are are influenced by the Random Move agent.
 Overall , I believe that as a DQN model would not work consistently for the simplified Gin Rummy environment, while the DDQN model would produce consistently better results given more training time.

-Thus, I do believe that some forms of Deep Q-Learning can be applied to environments where players do not possess knowledge of the entire gamestate.
+Thus, the results show that some forms of Deep Q-Learning are able to be applied to environments where players do not possess knowledge of the entire gamestate.

 ## Future Improvements